Jubasstech/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that changes the group owner to school for the file hello
+Write a script that sets the permission to the file hello as follows Owner: no permission at all Group: no permission at all Other users: all the permissions